Now this is intriguing. Musician Joel Madden, father of baby Sparrow, had this to say about Sparrow’s name in the most recent issue of People:

 My worry raising a son in Hollywood is what will he have to struggle for?
 I wanted to give him a name that he’s going to have to stand up for.

 But I hope it works.
-I hope Sparrow learns to take pride in his name, and that his name, in turn, helps teach him to be proud of himself.
+I hope Sparrow learns to take pride in his name, and I hope his name somehow helps him take pride in himself.